system76/docs/content/install-pop.md

 ### Secure Boot

-Systems with Secure Boot enabled must disable this feature before installing Pop!\_OS.
+Secure boot must be disabled before installing Pop!\_OS.
 Secure boot can be disabled in the BIOS of most computers; however, the process to disable secure boot will vary by laptop and motherboard model.

 ## Selecting Your Bootable USB Drive as a Boot Device